Editorial Policies

 ACKNOWLEDGEMENT OF SOURCES

-Authors are required to properly cite sources that have significantly influenced the content of their research and their manuscript.
-Information received in a private conversation or correspondence with third parties while reviewing project applications, manuscripts, and similar materials must not be used without the explicit written consent of the source.
+Authors are required to properly acknowledge and cite all sources that have significantly influenced the content of their research and manuscript.
+Information obtained through a private conversation or correspondence with third parties while reviewing project applications, manuscripts, and similar materials must not be used without the explicit written consent of the sour.

 COMPETING INTERESTS